Granville F.C.

-Granville Football Club was a 19th-century football club based at Myrtle Park, in Crosshill, Glasgow.
+Granville Football Club was a short-lived 19th-century football club based at Myrtle Park, in Crosshill, Glasgow.

 History

 The club was officially founded in 1872 as a football playing division of the Granville Cricket Club.
-However the club's first match had already taken place, with Queen's Park beating a Granville side 1-0 in November 1871; six Queen's Park men made up the numbers for Granville.
+However the club's first match had already taken place, with Queen's Park beating a Granville side 1–0 in November 1871; six Queen's Park men made up the numbers for Granville.

-By 1873 the club had 80 members, which made it nearly as big as Queen's Park, and in April 1872 the club was the first Scottish side to avoid defeat to Queen's Park, with a 0-0 draw.
+By 1873 the club had 80 members, which made it nearly as big as Queen's Park, and in April 1872 the club was the first Scottish side to avoid defeat to Queen's Park, with a 0–0 draw.
 Along with Queen's Park, Granville was one of the founder members of the Scottish Football Association.

-The club entered the first Scottish Cup in 1873–74 season.
-The club had an unlucky draw, away to the eventual finalists Clydesdale, and lost 6-0.
-The team did not play in subsequent tournaments.
+Club secretary John Mackay became the first secretary of the Scottish FA.